jorismueller/Joris-website/content/authors/admin/_index.md

   url: "https://economics.northwestern.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a sixth year PhD student at the Northwestern University Department of Economics.
+bio: I am a Ph.D. candidate at the Northwestern University Department of Economics.

 interests: